Asthma is a fairly common health issue. More than 25 million Americans are asthmatic.

 We’ll take a look at an example applicant and breakdown what their pricing may be depending upon their rating.

 In the world of life insurance, “Table A” is the same as “Table 1.”
-Carriers use one or the other.
-For the example below, we’ll go with the numerical Tables.
+Companies use one or the other.
+For the example below, we’ll go with the numerical tables.

-A benefit to working with Quotacy is that we work with multiple A-rated life insurance companies.
-Our shopping your application around to more than one insurance company can only help you.
+A benefit to working with Quotacy is that we work with multiple top-rated life insurance companies.
+We’ll shop your case to find the best policy option for you.

 Quotacy has years of experience getting clients life insurance coverage, including asthmatics.
 Our in-house underwriter has worked in many carrier home offices, knows how to navigate each individual’s health history, and knows which life insurance company would be the best option for your individual case.
 If you are ready to buy life insurance coverage, get a term life insurance quote now and let’s start the process.

 If you are looking to get an idea on the cost of life insurance if you have asthma, it costs nothing to run a quote and apply online.
 You will have a dedicated Quotacy agent shop your case with our top-rated life insurance companies to ensure you receive the best possible price.